 3. The submitted materials are originally considered on the subject of

 - compliance of the submitted documents with the journal’s requirements

 - their compliance with the journal’s formal requirements

 Manuscripts that do not meet the requirements will not be accepted for publication; the author will be informed about refusal and its reasons.

 4. Manuscripts that meet formal requirements but are not relevant to the journal’s subject scope may be rejected or returned to the author for revision based on the decision of the Editorial Board.

-5. Manuscripts that are relevant to the journal's subject scope and meet the journal’s formal requirements will be sent to two independent reviewers in the field (cf. Reviewing Process).
+5. Manuscripts that are relevant to the journal's subject scope and meet the journal’s formal requirements will be sent to two independent reviewers in the field (cf. Peer-Review).

 6. It takes a maximum of three months to have the manuscript reviewed.
 At the end of this period or earlier, the author will receive a letter with the following recommendations:

 - accept with minor revisions;